remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

 You have now a directory `remotelabz` created on your home directory.

 !!! warning
-    If you want to install a specific version, you have to do the following instructions.
+    If you want to install a specific version, follow these instructions.
 For version 2.4.1 for example.
     ```bash
     git clone https://github.com/remotelabz/remotelabz.git --branch 2.4.1 --single-branch
     ```